| ES&H Manual | |

 Technical Appendices:

-T1 Listing of PRCS Locations
+T1 Listing of Permit-Required Confined Space Locations

-ES&H Manual 6160 Appendix T1 Listing of Permit-Required Confined Spaces Locations provides a listing of Jefferson Lab's currently known PRCSs.
+ES&H Manual 6160 Appendix T1 Listing of Permit-Required Confined Space Locations provides a listing of Jefferson Lab's currently known PRCSs.
 They are generally located underground and entered through manholes.
 Entry is infrequent and normally made by a Jefferson Lab authorized subcontractor.

 Responsibilities: